 The code examples in the Report Server Web service library documentation are simple applications that perform Report Server Web service operations using many of the Web service methods that are available to you.
 These applications write the output to the console or command prompt.

-These samples are provided for educational purposes only.
+Samples are provided for educational purposes only.
 They are not intended to be used in a production environment and have not been tested in a production environment.
 Microsoft does not provide technical support for these samples.
 Sample applications and assemblies should not be connected to or used with your production SQL Server database or your report server without the permission of the system administrator.
 Microsoft does not provide technical support for these samples.

 The SQL Server samples are not installed automatically during setup.
 For instructions about how to install the samples, see Considerations for Installing SQL Server Samples and Sample Databases.

 Using the Microsoft .NET Framework SDK

 You can use several tools in the .NET Framework SDK to compile and run Reporting Services code examples.
 You can obtain the .NET Framework SDK free of charge.
 For more information, see Installing the .NET Framework Documentation.

 Create a Reporting Services proxy class in either Microsoft Visual Basic or Microsoft Visual C++ using the WSDL tool.
 For more information about using this tool, see Creating the Web Service Proxy.

 Compile the proxy class source code file into a .NET Framework assembly using the following commands: